Tenth Acre Farm

 Notes on sowing borage:

 This plant actually prefers poor soil and will get leggy if the soil is too rich.
-Its expected height is 24 inches high, with a 12-inch width.
+Its expected height is 24 inches high, with 12-inch spacing.

 Borage flowers and young leaves are a wonderful, edible treat with a mild cucumber flavor.